bryanvaz/vfnet/README.md

 0000:02:10.4   None         1e:8c:31:6c:30:03   enp1s0f0   2      vfio-pci   X550 Virtual Function   0000:01:00.0   /sys/class/net/enp1s0f0v2
 ```

-Columns:
+**Table Columns:**
 * PF Network Devices:
-  * PCI BDF: This is the PCI address of the device.
+  * **PCI BDF:** This is the PCI address of the device.
 This is the address you will use to pass the device through to a VM.
-  * Interface: This is the name of the interface as it appears in the Linux network stack.
+  * **Interface:** This is the name of the interface as it appears in the Linux network stack.
-  * Subsystem: This is the subsystem name of the device.
+  * **Subsystem:** This is the subsystem name of the device.
 (For informational purposes, current vfnet filters out any nic that does not have a subsystem name of "pci")
-  * Description: This is the description of the device as reported by the kernel.
+  * **Description:** This is the description of the device as reported by the kernel.
 Usually this is the name of the device as reported by the manufacturer.
-  * Driver: This is the driver that is currently bound to the device.
+  * **Driver:** This is the driver that is currently bound to the device.
-  * Can VF?: This is a boolean value that indicates whether or not the device supports VFs based on `vfnet`'s detection results.
+  * **Can VF?:** This is a boolean value that indicates whether or not the device supports VFs based on `vfnet`'s detection results.
-  * Active VFs: This is the number of VFs that are currently configured for the device out of the max capable VFs.
+  * **Active VFs:** This is the number of VFs that are currently configured for the device out of the max capable VFs.
-  * Config VFs: This is the number of VFs that are configured to be created on boot.
+  * **Config VFs:** This is the number of VFs that are configured to be created on boot.
 If `N/A` is shown, then the PF has no VF configuration yet for boot time.
-  * IOMMU Grp: This is the IOMMU group that the device is in.
+  * **IOMMU Grp:** This is the IOMMU group that the device is in.
 This is useful for determining which devices can be passed through to a VM together.
-  * Device Path: This is the path to the device in sysfs.
+  * **Device Path:** This is the path to the device in sysfs.
 This is useful for debugging purposes.
 * VF Network Devices:
-  * Interface: This is the name of the interface as it appears in the Linux network stack.
+  * **Interface:** This is the name of the interface as it appears in the Linux network stack.
 When a VF is being used by a VM the interface will be `None`.
-  * Mac Address: This is the MAC address of the VF. `vfnet` deterministicly generates the MAC address, so the MAC address will remain constant across reboots and VM startup.
+  * **Mac Address:** This is the MAC address of the VF. `vfnet` deterministicly generates the MAC address, so the MAC address will remain constant across reboots and VM startup.
-  * Parent: This is the parent device of the VF.
+  * **Parent:** This is the parent device of the VF.
-  * VF #: The index number of the VF on the parent device.
+  * **VF #:** The index number of the VF on the parent device.
 This is a required when using `ip` to make changes to the VF.
-  * Driver: This is the driver that is currently bound to the VF.
+  * **Driver:** This is the driver that is currently bound to the VF.
 When a VF is being used by a VM the driver will change to `vfio-pci`.
-  * Description: This is the description of the VF as reported by the kernel.
+  * **Description:** This is the description of the VF as reported by the kernel.
 Usually this is the name of the device as reported by the manufacturer.
-  * Parent BDF: This is the PCI address of the parent device.
+  * **Parent BDF:** This is the PCI address of the parent device.

 ### Creating VFs